DEFRA/fcp-sfd-comms/README.md

 4. Updated message is stored in SFD's comms database.
 5. All topic subscribers will also consume the updated message.

 The `fcp-sfd-comms` service is also configured to handle retries (i) on any messages that fail to be delivered to the recipient.
 Requests are sent to the Notify API to retry sending the message (ii).
-In parallel to this, `fcp-sfd-comms` will re-build the message and publish it onto the SFD topic (iii) and store the message in the Mongo database (iv) before retrying sending the message to the recipient (v).
+In parallel to this, `fcp-sfd-comms` will re-build the message and publish it onto the SFD topic (iii) and store the message in the Mongo database (iv).
+All topic subscriptions (in this case FDM) will consume the message published onto SFD's topic (v).

 ## Prerequisites
 - Docker